Is there someone who can review my transcripts and provide information about the program?

 What is Bellarmine’s NCLEX-RN pass rate?

-Over the last 5 years, Bellarmine graduates have averaged a 95% First Time Pass Rate.
-(Data from Kentucky Board of Nursing and National Council of State Boards of Nursing websites)
+Over the last 5 years, Bellarmine graduates have averaged a 93% first time pass rate (data from the Kentucky Board of Nursing website).

 Is there funding assistance available for